0xdeafc0de/gnmi2Xpath/README.md

 # gNMI Path Converter

-This is a Go project that provides utilities to:

 - Convert YANG-style XPATH keys (commonly stored in Redis) into gNMI-encoded `Path` proto messages for use at the **system side (Target)**.
 - Convert gNMI `Path` proto messages back into YANG-style XPATH strings for the ** Broker e.g. collector** (Server side).